By Ryk Downes

 There are also the following variants:

 The most popular answer or answers (if a tie) score zero.
+Also known as By Almost Popular Demand.

 The most popular answer or answers (if a tie) score negative points.
 Note that the Quite and Fairly versions have also be named the other way round in zines.